cookiejar/cookietemple/.github/ISSUE_TEMPLATE/general_question.md

 ---
 name: General question
 about: Ask a question about anything cookietemple
-title: 'Question about cookietemple'
+title: "Question about cookietemple"
-labels: 'question'
+labels: "question"
-assignees: ''
+assignees: ""
 ---

 **Question**